 To apply a color scheme to your website, simply drag the scheme from the Designs Gallery and drop it on your page.
 You can try applying the color schemes of one theme to a website created from the templates of another theme.
 But you will get mixed results doing this and some schemes will not work acceptably with some themes.
 So for best results stick to the color schemes of the theme that you used to create the site.
 One of the color schemes provided with each theme matches the default colors used by that theme.
-This allows you to easily return to the original colors if you prefer.
+This allows you to easily return to the original colors if you prefer, after experimenting with the alternate schemes.

+Of course you don't need to use the provided color schemes to re-color your website.
 You can customize the theme colors yourself and choose a combination of colors that you think work well together.
-See "Editing named colors (on page 165)".
+See "Editing named colors (on page 202)".